A complete guide to IT service catalog: Examples, best practices

 Streamline and automate service request workflows to ensure swift and error-free processing.

-Define clear escalation paths and automate assignment rules to efficiently allocate resources and resolve issues.
+Define clear escalation paths and automate assignment rules to allocate resources and resolve issues efficiently.

-Integrating automation and self-service is not a one-off task; it’s an ongoing process that needs continuous monitoring and improvement to adapt to the evolving needs of the users and the organization.
+Integrating automation and self-service is not a one-time task; it’s an ongoing process that requires continuous monitoring and improvement to adapt to the evolving needs of users and the organization.

 Regularly gather user feedback: